NBISweden/grave/README.md

 ![Run times](assets/runtimes.png)

-Timings refer to the entire alignment modules, not just the aligners themselves.<br>Note that `bwa` defaults to use 6 cpus, while `grave` uses 64.
+Timings refer to the entire alignment modules, not just the aligners themselves.<br>Note that within `grave,` `bwa` defaults to use 6 cpus, while `vg giraffe` uses 64.

 #### Was your graph built with more than one reference sample?